dbarenholz/calchs/README.md

 - [ ] Interactive mode.
 To make this, I need to do some administration (for history), as well as handle arrow key inputs.
 - [ ] Functions: `floor`, `ceil`, `min`, `max`, ....
 This will introduce a new Literal type, which then needs to be correctly lexed, parsed, and evaluated.
 - [ ] List types.
 With list types, one can write `min(1, 2, 3, 4, 5)`, and it will return `1`.
 Implementing list types is involed in parsing (handle comma's) and evaluation, as the Result type will change.
+- [ ] Unit conversion between different types of units (so things like `feet` to `meter`, but also perhaps more esoteric units used in science).

 ## Building